mediachicken/MovieClipX/README.md

 * Animation speed control.
 * And more features coming soon.

+I'd recommend following the tutorial listed [here](http://igaret.com/tutorials/using-movieclipx-with-your-corona-sdk-projects/ "iGaret MovieClipX Tutorial") to learn the proper way to use MovieClipX.

 ## Basic Usage Tutorial
 1. Make sure your `config.lua` file has this tag in it: